 Stuck in the ear-infection cycle?

-If your dog's ears keep flaring every 4-8 weeks, food allergies are the #1 suspect — not bad luck.
+If your dog's ears keep flaring every 4-8 weeks, an underlying allergy — food or environmental — is a common cause worth investigating.

 You have been to the vet three times this month for ear drops.
 The infection clears for two weeks, then the head-shaking and scratching start again.
-This pattern is not random — it is the signature of a food allergy in 80%+ of chronic ear infection cases.
+This pattern is rarely random — recurrent ear infections are a classic sign of an underlying allergy, and food is one of the most common and most treatable causes to rule out.

-Here's what is happening: food allergies cause low-grade inflammation in the ear canal, which shifts the local pH and moisture.
+Here's what is happening: allergies (food or environmental) cause low-grade inflammation in the ear canal, which shifts the local pH and moisture.
 That creates perfect conditions for yeast (Malassezia) and bacteria that are always present in small numbers to overgrow.
-Topical treatment knocks the bug count down temporarily, but as long as the dietary trigger is still in the bowl, the inflammation returns and the infection comes back.
+Topical treatment knocks the bug count down temporarily, but as long as the underlying trigger is still present, the inflammation returns and the infection comes back.

 Breeds with floppy ears or skin folds — Beagles, Cocker Spaniels, Basset Hounds, Shih Tzus — are especially prone because the ear environment is already warm and moist.
-For those breeds, recurring ear infections should be treated as a food-allergy warning until proven otherwise.
+For those breeds, recurring ear infections are worth treating as an allergy warning until proven otherwise.

 Check your current food before the next vet visit